Tanmoy-Rath/misc/applyfamily.md

-# apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
-## apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
-### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
-#### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
-##### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+# The functions of the apply family

-###### apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)
+###1. apply(array or a matrix, the diemension(rows or columns) over which the function is applied, anonymous or built-in function, ...)